 Prize for schools’ young historians

-An exploration of Putney in the past was the winner of the third annual Wandsworth/GLL Heritage Awards for Schools competition.
+An exploration of entertainment in Tooting since the 30s was the winner of the second annual Wandsworth Heritage Awards for Schools competition.

-Pupils, parents, teachers and head teachers from each of the winning schools were invited to a town hall presentation hosted by the outgoing mayor of Wandsworth Cllr Richard Field in one of the last public events of his mayoral year.
+Pupils, parents, teachers and head teachers from each of the winning schools were invited to a town hall presentation evening hosted by the mayor of Wandsworth Cllr Richard Field.

-The competition was the brainchild of Cllr Field three years ago.
-He said: “An understanding of local history is vital if we are to give our young people a sense of place and belonging in our diverse society, and of who made Wandsworth what it is today.
-It was great to see young people engage so enthusiastically with our historic past.”
+Cllr Field said: “An understanding of local history is vital if we are to give our young people a sense of place and belonging in our diverse society, and of who made Wandsworth what it is today.”